Miracle395/Mikado-NFT-Staking./README.md

 -> Notes.

 Only the NFT owner can stake the NFT.
-MITO tokens are transferred as rewards on unstaking.
+**Initial** MITO tokens are transferred as rewards on unstaking.
 Make sure the contract has sufficient MITO balance to pay rewards.